DaveWoodCom/XCGLogger/README.md

 XCGLogger works in both iOS and OS X projects.
 It is a Swift library intended for use in Swift projects.

 Swift does away with the c preprocessor, which kills the ability to use ```#define``` macros.
 This means our traditional way of generating nice debug logs is dead.
-Resorting to just plain old ```println``` calls means you lose a lot of helpful information, or requires you to type a tonne more code.
+Resorting to just plain old ```println``` calls means you lose a lot of helpful information, or requires you to type a lot more code.

 ###How to Use